salesforce/lwc/docs/proposals/performance-timing.md

 # LWC Performance Timing

-> TODO: add information about the stage of the proposal.
+## Status

+_first draft_

+## Goals

+* Provide better tooling to speedup a LWC based application by surfacing performance timing information about the engine and the components.
+* Allow programmatic access to the timing information for automated performance testing.
+* Provide an equivalent support on all the supported browsers.

-## Context
+## Challenges

-**Challenges:**

-* For people that doesn't have an extended knowledge of Raptor rendering lifecycle, it can be hard to read and analyse performance profiles
+* It can be hard to analyse performance profile of LWC based applications.
+Reading the call stack and understanding the why a component get rendered requires a deep knowledge of LWC lifecycle and rendering.
-* Browsers like IE11 doesn't offer the capability to view the generated profile as a flamechart.
-It's requires to put markers in the components code to identify potential performance bottlenecks.
+* Browsers like IE11 doesn't offer the capability to view the generated performance profile as a flamechart.
+In order to optimize on such browser, markers should be added to component code.
+While this approach works well to measure user-land code, it doesn't give information of the engine and rendering performance.
-* Measuring programatically where we spend time rendering a component tree, requires to parser to parse chrome logs / timeline to retrieve timing information.

-**Goals:**

-* Improve performance investigation productivity.
-* Fill the gap between the different browsers.
-* Allow programatic access to the timing information for automated performance test.

 ## Existing implementations